Why is reading at the heart of our curriculum?

 The Book Trust website has a great section where you can find bespoke books, tailored to your likes – click HERE to take a look.

-Why is reading at home so important and the ‘power’ it can have – take a look at the video below:
+To see why is reading at home is so important and the ‘power’ it can have – take a look at the video below:

-Remember the ‘Three Bs’…
+Remember the Three Bs’